fuzinato/vscode-vue-peek/README.md

     "vue"
   ]
 ```
 You can add support for any file extension you like.
-Go to settings, search for _vue-peek_ and add **.js** extension to _targetFileExtensions_ option.
-This way the plugin will also search .js files.
+To allow plugin to search for **.js** files: go to settings, search for _vue-peek_ and add **.js** extension to _targetFileExtensions_ option.
-If you'd like for plugin to be activated in other languages, add "js" to _supportedLanguages_ array.
+If you'd like for plugin to be activated in other languages, add that extension (i.e. "js") to _supportedLanguages_ array.

 ## Contributing